Here we provide help for some of the problems that you may encounter when using DVC Studio.

 If you see one of the following errors, it means that for some reason, parsing of the Git repository could not start or it stopped unexpectedly.
 You can try to import the repo again.

 - Parsing stopped unexpectedly

-Iterative Studio can include data from data remotes in your project.
+DVC Studio can include data from data remotes in your project.
 However, it can access data from network-accessible remotes such as Amazon S3, Microsoft Azure, etc but not from local DVC remotes.
 If your project uses an unsupported remote, you will see one of the following errors:

 - Local remote was ignored